 “I came from there”, said a third.

 But, I’m ahead of myself.
-First, let me explain how all this came to pass, then I will go into more detail of the workshop itself…
+First, let me explain how all this came to pass, then I will go into more detail about the workshop itself.

 Day 1 – Morning: Creative Tension